smart-data-lake/smart-data-lake/docs/reference/hoconOverview.md

 ![data object hierarchy](../images/dataobject_hierarchy.png)
 (Note: this list of DataObjects is **not** exhaustive).

-If necessary, additional formats could be implemented based on these generic dataObjects.
+If necessary, additional formats could be implemented based on these generic DataObjects.

 ## Actions
-As the name suggest, these objects specify the process from one dataObject to another dataObject.
+As the name suggest, these objects specify the process from one DataObject to another DataObject.
 These could also include multiple sources or targets, depending on the action type.
-The basic action is `CopyAction` where data is transferred from one dataObject into another dataObject, by default without any additional operation.
+The basic action is `CopyAction` where data is transferred from one DataObject into another DataObject, by default without any additional operation.
 On top of the copy, an arbitrary transformation (see below) can be added as well as additional settings like `executionMode`.

 Furthermore, there are actions which provide elaborated features, e.g. historization, or deduplication.